Celebrate maple syrup season in Ontario 2026

 Find more maple-inspired highlights at:

-From family-friendly events to maple-themed wine and dining experiences, there are great opportunities to enjoy Ontario’s favourite sweet treat in and around Kingston.
+From family-friendly events to maple-themed wine and dining experiences, there are great opportunities to enjoy Ontario’s favourite sweet treat in Kingston and Prince Edward County.

 Kingston’s Maple Madness